simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 A traveler connecting to an unsecured Wi-Fi network at a café can benefit from NextDNS's protection against potential threats that may lurk on public networks.
 NextDNS's DNS filtering will help ensure a **safer browsing experience** and protect sensitive data from prying eyes.

-Wrapping up, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) is an **effective and user-friendly DNS filtering service** that offers comprehensive protection against a wide range of **cyber threats**.
+Wrapping up, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) is an **effective and user-friendly DNS filtering service** that offers comprehensive protection against many **cyber threats**.
 Its **cloud-based infrastructure, real-time updates, customizable filtering policies**, and commitment to privacy make it a **great alternative** for individuals and businesses looking to enhance their online security without the complexities of self-hosting a DNS filtering solution.

 ______